-With a student body numbering 20,000 and a staff of 4300, 2800 of whom are teachers or researchers, the University of Liège offers enriching and diversified courses of study (38 bachelor’s, 193 master’s, and 68 advanced master’s programmes) and is committed to the development of student-centered learning.
-ULiège is deeply involved in international research programmes (especially the European Union’s FP6 and P7 projects) and is in contact with more than 600 institutions throughout the world (250 in Europe).
+With a student body numbering 25,000 and a staff of 5500, the University of Liège offers enriching and diversified courses of study (38 bachelor’s, 212 master’s, and 68 advanced master’s programmes) and is committed to the development of student-centered learning.
+ULiège is deeply involved in international research programmes (such as the European Union’s FP7, H2020 and ERC financed projects) and is in contact with more than 900 institutions throughout the world.
 The University of Liège is fully integrated into the greater European education (Bologna) and research (Lisbon) sphere and international scientific networks.

 Attuned to society’s needs, the University of Liège also plays an important role in Wallonia as a creator of new economic high value-added economic activities and as coordinator of technological centers bringing together the public and private sectors.